Solo garlic

-Solo garlic, also known as single clove garlic, monobulb garlic, single bulb garlic, or pearl garlic, is a type of Allium sativum (garlic).
-The size of the single clove differs from approximately 25 to 50 mm in diameter.
+Solo garlic, also known as single clove garlic, chinese garlic, monobulb garlic, single bulb garlic, or pearl garlic, is a type of Allium sativum (garlic).
+The size of the single clove varies from approximately 25 to 50 mm in diameter, with an average size between 35 and 45 mm.
 It has the flavour of the garlic clove but is somewhat milder and slightly perfumed.
-The appearance is somewhat akin to that of a pickling onion, with white skin and often purple stripes.
-Solo garlic offers the advantage, compared to traditional garlic, of being very quick and easy to peel.
+The appearance is akin to that of a pickling onion, with white skin and often purple stripes.
+Compared to traditional garlic, solo garlic offers the advantage of being easy to peel quickly.

-Single clove garlic has been grown at the foothills of the Himalayan Mountains for about 7,000 years.
+Single clove garlic originated in the mountainous Yunnan province of southwestern China.
 It is not a single variety of garlic, but rather a product of specific planting practices.
 As a result, single cloved versions of other garlic species such as Allium nigrum and Allium ampeloprasum are also available.

 Growth

 Small bulbs of solo garlic can be obtained by planting the bulbils of any variety of garlic.
 However, commercial production comes from areas where garlic is likely to produce a solo bulb due to environmental factors.
 The climate in these areas, combined with careful cultivation, leads to a large percentage of the garlic crop failing to split into multiple cloves.